 What is the difference between a gluten “sensitivity” or “allergy” versus an “intolerance”?

 An allergy to a particular food happens when the body produces an immune response upon exposure to that food.
-The resulting symptoms can be mild like a stuffy or runny nose and/or headache to moderate symptoms like hives, itchy mouth, or a rash, to severe reactions like throat tightening, difficulty breathing and even life-threatening anaphylactic reactions.
-Researchers estimate that 32 million Americans have food allergies, including 5.6 million children under age 18 – that’s roughly two people in every classroom!3 Further, the Center for Disease Control reports that the prevalence of food allergies among children increased by 50% between 1997 and 2011.3
+The resulting symptoms can be mild like a stuffy or runny nose and/or headache, to moderate symptoms like hives, itchy mouth, or a rash, to severe reactions like throat tightening, difficulty breathing and even life-threatening anaphylactic reactions.
+It is estimated that upwards of 32 million Americans have true food allergies, and the Center for Disease Control reports that food allergies have increased in children by 50% in recent years.3

 Another type of food reaction is an intolerance (though people often mistakenly call these allergies).
 This type of reaction is not initiated by the immune system and does not result in anaphylactic reactions.
 Food intolerances are often related to the absence or decreased activity of specific chemicals or enzymes that are required to digest certain substances.
 A classic example of this is lactose intolerance.
 People who suffer from lactose intolerance lack sufficient amounts of the enzyme lactase which is needed to digest lactose resulting in digestive disturbance.